Why Liverpool, Chelsea and Man Utd want RB Leipzig star Werner | Goal.com

 "We are going into many important games.
 That's what I want to focus on now.
 I can still contemplate my future later."

-However, like Mintzlaff, he stopped well short of ruling out a change in the near future: "What do you say if a club comes knocking, a club which is one of the favourites to win the Champions League and makes an incredible offer?
+However, like Mintzlaff, he stopped well short of ruling out a change at some point: "What do you say if a club comes knocking, a club which is one of the favourites to win the Champions League and makes an incredible offer?
 Most likely every player would think about it.

 "I can generally imagine playing abroad one day, although I don't have any specific club where I want to be.